Scholarships

 JD/PhD Scholarships

 The University of Chicago Law School has established a scholarship program to support students pursuing a dual JD/PhD at the University of Chicago.
 Through this program, the Law School will reserve a number of financial aid packages for top JD/PhD candidates.
-Law scholarships range from a few thousand dollars per year to full-ride scholarships with stipends.
+These Law scholarships range from a few thousand dollars per year to full-ride scholarships with stipends.
 JD/PhD scholarships are competitive and the scholarship pool is limited.
 JD/PhD scholarships are not guaranteed.
 Funding is not contingent upon obtaining a particular form of employment after graduation.
 Decisions regarding funding will be made by the JD/PhD Committee after admission and communicated in the financial aid award notification from the Financial Aid Office.

 For additional information about the structure of a JD/PhD, please visit the Dean of Student’s JD/PhD Class Planning and Advising page.